 Camera app, here are some tips on what to do while taking your shots.

 - Hold the phone so that your fingers aren't blocking the camera and flash lenses.
-Also make sure that your fingers aren't near the laser autofocus sensor.

 For clear, sharp shots

 - Tap the screen to focus and dynamically readjust the image contrast, which is sometimes desirable if you wish to take a macro to get an off-center bokeh effect or take photos while you're moving.
 Adjust the exposure to brighten the subject or make the subject look darker and richer.
 For details, see Quickly adjusting the exposure of your photos.

 - If the subject is moving, on the Viewfinder, press and hold the subject to lock the focus.

 If there are parts of the image that are in shadows and others are in highlights, use HDR to capture multiple shots of different exposures and combine them into one shot.
 Keep